Fostering diversity, equity and inclusion

 3. Leading: We’re creating tools and practices that empower leaders to lead by example and raise awareness of DE&I opportunities and challenges.
 We’re focused on ownership and accountability.

-Employees are an important driver of our progress.
-DE&I is very much a topic of conversation across our company, from the executive level to our front-line colleagues.
-Through collaboration and learning platforms like Inclusion Works by Hive Learning, our teams share personal stories, tips and insights on how to build a more inclusive culture.
+DE&I is a constant topic of conversation across our company, from the executive level to our front-line colleagues.
+Through collaboration and learning platforms, our teams share personal stories, tips and insights on how to build a more inclusive culture.
+For example, the Kaleidoscope by Hive Learning program provides resources that encourage inclusive workplace practices.
+Some topics include unconscious bias, psychological safety and trust, and supporting cognitive diversity in teams.

 As a company that operates around the globe, upholding human rights is fundamental to being a trusted and responsible business.
 It’s vital to our ability to make all employees feel safe.
 It helps us mitigate risks in our supply chain.
 And it’s essential to advancing a more inclusive society.

 We integrate human rights protections throughout our business.
 It starts with our global Code of Conduct.
 Our commitment is supported by policies on employment equity, health and safety, harassment and discrimination, and procurement in various regions.
 These policies help guide our people, as well as suppliers, in respecting human rights and applicable laws.
-We enforce zero tolerance for any forms of violence, harassment, discrimination and human trafficking, in both our workplace and supply chain.
+We enforce zero tolerance for any forms of bribery, violence, harassment, discrimination and human trafficking, in both our workplace and supply chain.

 Sun Life also has programs such as:

-• mandatory and refresher employee training on various aspects of human rights
+• Mandatory and refresher employee training on various aspects of human rights.

-• an Ethics Hotline for reporting human rights violations
+• An Ethics Hotline for reporting human rights violations.

 We continue to assess our practices in this area.
 Learn more in Governance and Ethics.

 One indicator we monitor relating to gender diversity is pay.
-One of Sun Life’s five guiding principles for compensation is to support fairness for all employees and reward top performance.
+Sun Life’s pay philosophy supports fairness for all employees and rewards top performance.
 We’re committed to pay equity for all employees and ensuring managers make unbiased, performance-driven pay decisions.
 Supporting that commitment, we regularly review pay by gender and other diverse groups.
-We disclose the results annually in our Sustainability Report
+We disclose the results annually in our Sustainability Report.

-Goals (by 2025)1
+Aspirational goals (by 2025)1

 • 3.5% Black employees in VP+ roles (Canada)